agrc/supervisor/README.md

    - `pip install agrc-supervisor`
 1. In your script's entry point code (usually `main.py`), as early as possible and generally before any arg parsing:
    - (Optional) Set up a logger, which is used to log any errors your code doesn't handle and `Supervisor` catches.
-   - Instantiate a `Supervisor` object, passing the optional logger.
+   - Instantiate a `Supervisor` object.
+      - The default behavior replaces the normal exception handler.
+If you are using logging, pass a logger to ensure the exceptions get logged there.
+      - If you don't want Supervisor to handle exceptions, pass `handle_errors=False` when instantiating.
    - Instantiate and register the desired `MessageHandler`s with the `Supervisor Object`
       - Create the appropriate settings dictionaries before creating the `MessageHandler`s
 1. Build a `MessageDetails` object with subject, message (as a single string), and optional attachments.